cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/resolver-policies.md

 Custom resolvers are saved to your account for future use.
 When users first connect to Zero Trust, Gateway will send a query to all resolvers listed, returning and caching the first response for use in subsequent queries.
 Resolver priority is cached on a per user basis for each data center.

-For more information on creating a DNS policy to further filter traffic, refer to [DNS policies](/cloudflare-one/policies/gateway/dns-policies/).
+For more information on creating a DNS policy, refer to [DNS policies](/cloudflare-one/policies/gateway/dns-policies/).

 ## Selectors